BredaUniversityGames/xs-vscode/readme.md

 - `xs: package game` - Package your game into an `.xs` file
 - `xs: package and run` - Package and immediately run your game
 - `xs: show engine info` - Display information about the configured engine

-### Debugging Support

-Integrated debugger for XS Game Engine with support for:
-- Launch configurations for running games directly or from packaged `.xs` files
-- Automatic packaging before launch (optional)
-- Wren language support

 ### Language Support